Golden Bay Sustainable Living Course

 How do systems of sharing work e.g. maker spaces, carpooling

 How could the Golden Bay community be more resilient especially in the areas of food, people, housing

 The importance of knowing who is around you, respect, listening, and awareness of the well-being of others

 Project Management & Sustainable Business

 Your tutor, Zahra Lightway, will guide you in developing your personal project as a start up business or other project of your choice.
-She has a wealth of experience in startups including the Golden Bay Sustainable Living Course which she took from an idea to fruition in just 7 months.
+She has a wealth of experience in startups including the Golden Bay Sustainable Living Course.

 This module will feature short dynamic group collaborative sessions designed to move each student’s project forward super fast, as well as longer instructional sessions teaching the main points of project management tools and designing and writing a business plan.
 The tools you will learn can be applied to any and all projects and even your life.